lunadoan/hugoplate/content/english/blog/how-to-design-success-metric-for-a-feature-launch-091724.md

 3) Do we see any unintended impact, aka do we f*ck up?

 {{< notice "tip" >}}
-These insights will help my engineering and product team decide whether or not they want to roll out the feature / deprecate it to focus on other works.
+These insights will help engineering and product team decide whether or not they want to roll out the feature / deprecate it to focus on other works.
 {{< /notice >}}

 Hope you enjoy this post!